mjp41/cpython/Doc/regions.md

 ```

 > [Note that `send` is a placeholder operation that will be turned into proper concurrency support later.
- It represents any operation that should prevent the region from being accessed by the current thread.]
+ It represents any operation that should prevent the region from being accessed by the current interpreter.]

 To re-establish the correct local reference count, we calculate the updates to LRC as follows.